Analyzing the Price-to-Earnings Ratio of Astra Space Inc. (ASTR)

 BofA Securities gave a rating of “Neutral” to ASTR, setting the target price at $7 in the report published on January 19th of the previous year.

-Volatility was left at 9.48%, however, over the last 30 days, the volatility rate increased by 9.64%, as shares sank -24.24% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +24.22% upper at present.
+Volatility was left at 9.12%, however, over the last 30 days, the volatility rate increased by 8.18%, as shares sank -31.12% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.49% lower at present.

 Insider Trading